 - i.
 The Preparation for Learning and Teaching at Oxford Workshop (PLTO) is a one-day event held at the end of Trinity Term every year.
 It is open to all DPhil. students who are at the end of their first year and have normally passed Transfer of Status.
 (Students who were unavoidably delayed in their start date and, accordingly, Transfer of Status are sometimes also permitted to attend.)
 Anyone wishing to teach at Oxford must attend it.
 The Workshop provides a forum for thinking about teaching and learning.
 It includes sessions on: the Oxford undergraduate course; conducting tutorials and classes; marking essays and giving feedback; planning courses; pastoral responsibility; and best practice. - ii.
-Having attended the PLTO Workshop, graduates are invited to register for the Teaching Mentoring Scheme which is organised by the Research Student and Staff Training Coordinator.
-This provides an opportunity for graduates to improve their teaching in a structured and supported manner.
+Having attended the PLTO Workshop, graduates are invited to register for the TeachingMentoring Scheme (TMS) which is organised by the Research Student and Staff Training structured and supported manner.
 It recruits in Trinity Term and graduates are signed up for the course of a year from the beginning of the following Michaelmas Term.
 It is open to all DPhil. students who are at the end of their first year and have normally passed Transfer of Status.
 (Students who were unavoidably delayed in their start date and, accordingly, Transfer of Status are sometimes also permitted to attend.)
 Each participant is assigned a teaching mentor who holds a college teaching post and will undertake some teaching, the form and timing of which will be decided in discussion with their mentor.
 Examples include leading classes or giving tutorials.
 In order to fulfil the requirements of the Faculty TMS, graduate students should ideally gain up to seven hours of teaching experience through a combination of college classes and tutorials.
-Unlike the Humanities Division DLT (on which see below iii) the English Faculty's TMS is not assessed and there is no portfolio to submit.
-At this stage, DPhil. students are also eligible to apply to take part in the Faculty's Graduate iii. - Teaching Assistant (TA) for FHS (Final Honours School) Paper 6.
-Every year the English

-Faculty runs a formal application process for graduate TA positions for Paper 6, an option paper taken by undergraduate students in their third year.
+Unlike the Humanities Division DLT (on which see below iii) the English Faculty's TMS is not assessed and there is no portfolio to submit. - Teaching Assistant (TA) for FHS (Final Honours School) Paper 6.
+Every year the English Faculty runs a formal application process for graduate TA positions for Paper 6, an option paper taken by undergraduate students in their third year.
 Graduate TAs are paid for 15 hours of teaching and supporting activities, at an hourly rate, equivalent to grade 6.1.
 Except where space allows, graduate students may assist on a Paper 6 option once only during their graduate career to ensure that other interested students have the opportunity to participate.
 Graduates will receive some mentoring as part of the teaching process.
-Graduates need not be experts in the field covered by the Paper 6 option to which they are assigned.